LinkedIn Engagement: How to Engage Your Professional Audience

 3. How to increase your LinkedIn engagement?

-First of all, consistent timing and structure for your content ensures that your audience sees your posts regularly.
+First of all, consistent timing and structure for your content ensure that your audience sees your posts regularly.
 Through that, they can recognize your brand and know what to expect when they choose to follow you.
 Content creator Kevan Lee from Buffer Social goes so far as to say that quality is the commodity and consistency is the key!

 When to post?